From Agadir Morocco tour South .

 Boumalne Dades

--EXPERIENT HIKE IN THE DADÈS VALLEY A green band of orchards, grain fields and vegetable patches winds over 30 km into the High Atlas near Boumalne.
-On a hike that lasts about an hour and a half, you will experience the tranquility and endurance with which the Berbers have cultivated this beautiful piece of land for centuries.
-On the edge of the river oasis you will experience the impressive “Monkey Fingers” rock formation and original kasbahs with wide views of the valley. -TERRACE RESTAURANT WITH A VIEW After your hike, stop at a restaurant in the Dadès Valley for refreshment.
-From the terrace you have a fantastic panoramic view of the green belt below you.
-It stands out in contrast to the red-brown, sometimes bizarrely shaped rocks.
-Mighty Kasbahs tower over the river and simple houses in the mud villages nestle on the slopes. to the accommodation -Dinner/B and overnight in a very beautiful kasbah house on the edge of the valley.
+- EXPERIENCE HIKE IN THE DADÈS VALLEY A green ribbon of orchards, grain fields and vegetable beds meanders over 30 km into the High Atlas near Boumalne.
+On a hike of about an hour and a half you will learn with what calmness and perseverance the Berbers have cultivated this beautiful piece of land for centuries.
+At the edge of the river oasis, you will experience the impressive “Monkey Fingers” rock formation and original kasbahs with sweeping views of the valley. - TERRACE RESTAURANT WITH A VIEW After your hike, stop for refreshments at a restaurant in the Dadès Valley.
+From the terrace you have a fantastic panoramic view of the green ribbon below you.
+It stands out from the reddish-brown rocks, some of which are bizarrely shaped, with mighty kasbahs perched over the course of the river and simple houses of the mud villages nestling on the slopes. to accommodation - Dinner/ F and overnight in a very nice kasbah house at the edge of the valley.

 2 hours Admission ticket free